This Mexican Rice recipe rivals any restaurant, is so easy to make at home and the perfect addicting side for all your Mexican dishes!

 How to Make Mexican Rice Video

-You will love this Homemade Mexican Rice
+You will love this Easy Mexican Rice

 With Cinco de Mayo around the corner, I thought it was time for the best Mexican Rice recipe!